devcircus/services/README.md

     |
     | example: 'definition_suffix' => 'Service'
     |
-    | NOTE: If you choose to autoload your service/handler mapping (option above), you MUST choose a suffix for your definition
+    | NOTE: If you choose to store your definitions and handlers in the same namespace, you will need to provide a suffix
-    | classes.
-Otherwise, you will need to explicitly define your service/handler mapping using the 'handlers' array.
+    | for, at least, either the definition or the handler.
+If not, the handler will not be created, due to the fact
+    | that the make command will attempt to create two files in the same namespace with the same exact name.
     */
-    'service_suffix' => 'Service',
+    'definition_suffix' => 'Service',
     'handler_suffix' => 'Handler',

     /*